Radcliffe Telescope: Radcliffe Observatory, Pretoria

 Harold Knox-Shaw retired as Radcliffe Observer in 1950, and was succeeded by A. David Thackeray, who had joined the observatory in 1948 as Chief Assistant to Knox-Shaw.
 Thackeray had previously worked at the Solar Physics Laboratory, Cambridge and the Mount Wilson Observatory, California, and had collaborated closely with Arthur Eddington.
 At the time of Thackeray's appointment, there was only one other astronomer on the staff of the Radcliffe Observatory, the Second Assistant David Stanley Evans.
 Michael Feast was appointed as the new Chief Assistant in 1951, at which point Evans left and was replaced by Adriaan Jan Wesselink.

 In its early years of operation, the telescope suffered from a lack of scientific instrumentation.
 For over a year the only observations possible were direct photography, and spectroscopy did not become available until 1951.
 The first spectrograph was a dual-prism medium-resolution instrument which was mounted at the Cassegrain focus, which quickly became the main instrument for observing.
 In 1959 it became possible to aluminise the primary mirror, which had previously been coated with silver.
-This enabled observations to be taken at near-ultraviolet wavelengths.
+The switch to aluminium enabled observations to be taken at near-ultraviolet wavelengths.
 Around 1960 the telescope was equipped with a high-resolution spectrograph housed in the Coudé room, and in 1970 another spectrograph was acquired: an image tube spectrograph optimised for low-resolution observations of faint objects.

 The main cause of these problems was a lack of funding, which had also limited staff numbers and the amount of observing which could be undertaken.
 These problems were alleviated in 1951, when the Radcliffe Observatory entered into an agreement with the British Admiralty, who owned the Royal Observatory at the Cape of Good Hope in Cape Town.
 The Admiralty bought a one third share of the observing time on the Radcliffe Telescope, for the use of astronomers from the Royal Observatory.
 Some technical staff were also transferred to Pretoria from the Royal Greenwich Observatory, to provide support for visiting astronomers.
 In 1967, the UK Science Research Council took over the Admiralty's astronomical responsibilities and paid to increase the UK share of the observing time to 50%, which was made available to all UK-funded observers (not just those based in Cape Town).

 After he retired, Knox-Shaw had continued to live in South Africa, but died in 1970 at the age of 85.
 His ashes were scattered on the observatory grounds.
 In recognition of his leading role in the construction of the telescope, a bronze memorial plaque was installed on the north pier of the telescope.
 It reads: